leoancap/bloggerplate/README.md

-# Rescript / Relay / Ancestor / Prisma / Typegraphql / NextJS Starter Project
+# Rescript / Relay / Ancestor / Prisma / Typegraphql / NextJs Starter Project

 This is a NextJS based template with following setup: